This is a topic near and dear to my heart. I live with it and spent many winters absolutely miserable.

 - Decreased social activities

 I like to call this the Winter Blues.
-I knew I suffered from SAD growing up in Wisconsin but I didn’t realize how much it affected my life until I moved to Arizona in 2009 and was able to get sun the entire winter.
-I discovered for the first time in my life I didn’t get the above listed symptoms and had an amazing winter!
+I suffered from SAD growing up in Wisconsin, but I didn’t realize how much it affected my life until I moved to Arizona in 2009 and was able to get sun the entire winter.
+What a world of difference.
+Again in 2021/2022 winter I lived in South Carolina and again, had an amazing winter season.
 I’ve researched causes, tested various lab levels and tried everything under the sun.
+I love the Pacific Northwest and have many daily tips to help with the winter blues.

 I’m going to share with you some lifestyle tips to help you avoid the Winter Blues.